EZZY619/EZZY619/README.md

 ## 🚀 About Me

-I am a **Data Scientist** focused on the "Science" part of data.
+I am a **Data Scientist** and **Machine Learning Practitioner** dedicated to transforming complex data into clear, actionable intelligence.

-My expertise lies in building robust **Machine Learning pipelines**, performing deep **exploratory analysis**, and deploying models that solve actual business problems.
-I don't just run code; I translate complex datasets into clear, actionable strategies.
+My work bridges the gap between theoretical algorithms and real-world deployment.
+I specialize in building **transparent predictive models** and **robust data pipelines** that solve critical problems in education, market analysis, and resource management.

 ---